PLEASE READ THIS POLICY CAREFULLY BEFORE USING THE KINSA SERVICES.

-Kina is committed to protecting all data according to applicable laws, regulations and security best practices.
+Kinsa is committed to protecting all data according to applicable laws, regulations and security best practices.
 We have put in place reasonable and current security methods, including physical, electronic, and managerial procedures designed to prevent misuse, unauthorized access, use, or disclosure of your information.
-However Kinsa cannot eliminate all security risks, as mistakes and breaches may happen.
+However, Kinsa cannot eliminate all security risks, as mistakes and breaches may happen.
 Please use the instructions provided below to contact us with any questions.

 Your California Privacy Rights